 Apex Legends’ resident friendly robot, Pathfinder has been on the receiving end of a few nerfs lately.
 In an attempt to make this legend’s sheer mobility less oppressive, Respawn Entertainment has been taking every opportunity to try and tone down this character.
 While this has knocked him out of competitive play, he is still a very good choice for Ranked or general Apex Legends matches.
 Yes, you can’t go crazy with the grapple hook anymore, but that doesn’t make it a useless ability.
 A smart player knows when to utilize this tool to get onto the high ground, chase down a target, or use it to retreat and heal.

 His ultimate is still great for rotating your entire team to more advantageous positions or out of a fight.
 Plus, being able to permanently reduce the cooldown of his Zipline Gun via utilizing his passive is just icing on the cake.
 Pathfinder is still more than a viable pick so long as you understand that you have to be smarter with the Grappling Hook.
-Yet, when it comes to mobility, there’s no other character in the game that can challenge Pathfinder.

 This trickster is a powerhouse that can easily fool his opponents multiple times during an engagement.
 Being able to vanish when picking someone up is pretty wild, especially if you break line of sight before you and your ally are cloaked.
 Where this hero may trip people up is the high skill cap to actually play, manage, and correctly deceive targets.
 While tossing out your clone works now, players will soon catch on to how this legend works.
 However, I firmly believe that if Solos returns, Mirage will be one of the best choices for this mode thanks to how annoying it can be to fight him and his duplicates.